 Photo by @daviddoubilet Calm seas with an endless horizon and endless possibilities.
 Crystal clear water, sun dappled sand and clouds set the perfect ocean stage in North Sound Grand Cayman Island.
 With @natgeocreative @thephotosociet #beauty #explore #CaymanIslands #hope #ocean #dream #possibilities #respectnature for #moreocean follow @daviddoubilet

-I do the same content curation on every social network I am a part of.
-What this does for me is, I am one of those people always happy with and enjoy their social media experience.
-I have compared my feed with others I know who complain about Facebook and Twitter.
-We pull out our phones and scroll our feed side by side.
-I do this to show them, you can choose to have an entirely different experience.
 I know it sounds counterintuitive, but the biggest mistake you can make online is to only follow people you know.
 (It's like trying to stay on a diet while watching what your friends and family are eating—which we probably also do online.)
 I know I don't always share the greatest stuff, why would they be any different?
-And if you know a lot of people, it's going to be a lot more of that.
+And if you know lots of people, it's going to be a lot more of that.
 Every day, a high school/ family reunion.
 Every time you log on.
 Blaming Facebook or Instagram for our experience is like designing an ugly website, then blaming the internet for allowing you to do that.
 Yes, the internet can be the worst place in the world, but don't forget, it can also be rad.

-I consider it like decorating a home, it can be cluttered and drab, and put you in a bad mood.
-Or it can be clean and neat and pleasant to look at.
-You don't blame the home when you don't decorate it to your liking or invite over the wrong houseguests.
+I consider it like decorating a home, it can be cluttered and drab, and put you in a bad mood—or it can be clean and neat and pleasant to inhabit.
+You don't blame the home when you don't decorate it to your liking or invite the wrong guests.
 It's the same with our social media experience.
 It's your choice, the programmers have given you more than enough personalization options.
 (The irony is, too much freedom gives us anxiety.
 But if we don't use our freedom, we'll only feel worse.)
 And yes, you're allowed to do this, just like you don't have to invite those that you don't want over for Thanksgiving.
 Part of it is this belief that we are not allowed to follow people other than the ones we know (or the ones we are told to follow, the ones who want attention).
 Listen, give yourself the permission, take yourself off the hook.
 Happify your feed.
 Do it for your mental health.